j2d2/j2d2.github.io/_pages/about.md

 Also a Founder at Rhumbline Media, he understands engagement with a film-centric platform and the necessity of storytelling promulgation.
 J.D. spends his free time with his wife and kids, traveling and immersing himself in cultures around the world and playing music as often as possible.

 # Key Skills
-- Software Development
+- Full-Stack Software Development
 - Project Management
-- Web Applications
+- Hybrid Mobile/Web Applications
 - TypeScript
 - Angular